ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 ### HTTP

-At this moment only HTTP subscriber is available.
-There is an issue for a [HTTP publisher](https://github.com/ThreeDotsLabs/watermill/issues/17).

-HTTP subscriber allows us to send messages received by HTTP request (for example - webhooks).
+The HTTP subscriber allows us to send messages received by HTTP request (for example - webhooks).
 You can then post them to any Publisher.
 Here is an example with [sending HTTP messages to Kafka](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/http-to-kafka/main.go).

-When implemented, HTTP publisher can be used as webhooks sender.
+The HTTP publisher sends requests to the webhooks specified in its configuration. #TODO: example

 #### Characteristics